 An acupuncture needle is like an arrow that points out to the rest of the body, “Hey, something’s not right here.
 This is what this area needs.”

-This sets up a cascade of events that helps you to resolve the obstacles that have kept you stuck.
 I believe that when we work together this way the possibilities for healing are virtually endless.